About the Project

 -

-As of June 29, 2012, thirty-three interviews of Connecticut’s outstanding female judges and lawyers, a number of whom were among the first in Connecticut to achieve prominence in their particular roles within the profession, have been completed.
+More than 50 outstanding Connecticut’s female judges and lawyers have been interviewed to share their stories, a number of whom were among the first in Connecticut to achieve prominence in their particular roles within the profession.

 -